mikelevins/bard/0.4/doc/bard.md

 An **expression** is a word or phrase that Bard understands.
 Expressions can be as simple as a single number or text character, or as complex as a large structure of phrases within phrases many pages long.
 An expression is also called a **form**, especially when it's more complicated than just a single word or number.

 A **program** is an organized collection of expressions that is designed to compute some result.

+A **module** is a collection of **variables**.
+Bard programs use modules to organize variable names so that they don't compete or collide with one another.
+For example, you might write a procedure named `first`, and another programmer might write a different procedure named `first`.
+If both procedures existed in the same namespace, that would be a problem; only one of the two could be used.
+By defining your procedures in two different modules, you and the other programmer can avoid that problem.

 A **structure** is a blueprint for constructing values; it tells Bard how to combine simpler values to form more complex ones.
 It also defines how to extract parts of the data contained in a structure.